Does Arthritis Qualify For Disability?

 If you are considering applying for Social Security benefits, you should first consult with your primary care doctor.
 Not only can they provide copies of the paperwork necessary to apply, but their understanding of your medical history can help inform your decision.

-You should also strongly consider speaking with a Social Security disability lawyer or disability advocate for disability benefits help.
+You should also strongly consider speaking with a disability attorney or disability advocate for disability benefits help.
 Their legal knowledge can help present your case as favorably as possible when applying for Social Security benefits, which is especially useful when your chances of qualifying are unsure.
-A disability lawyer will be able to you how much in disability you can get.
+A disability lawyer will be able to tell you how much in disability you can get.

 It is common for applications to be denied benefits, although you can appeal any such decision.
 Be sure to look out for the signs that you will be denied for disability.